 Saint Paul, MN 55103

-We’re back!
-NEW in 2022 we will be selling ONLY ADVANCED TICKETS.
-More information to come.
-You will not be able to pay cash at the gate.
-If you arrive without your advanced ticket, we will have QR codes at the gate that will lead you through the ticketing purchase process.
-You will need a credit card.
+We will be selling ONLY ADVANCED TICKETS again in 2023.
+Tickets will go on sale in July.
+We will not be able to take cash at the gate for admission.
+If you arrive without your advanced ticket, we will have QR codes at the gate for you to scan with your phone that will lead you through the ticketing purchase process.
+You will need a credit card for this process.

 What’s the Festival all about?